-&lt;sup>5 See SAC-04-08, Physical Environment, and SAC-06 INF-C for a comprehensive description of the effects of physical and biological oceanography on tunas, prey communities, and fisheries in the EPO.
+&lt;sup>6 See SAC-04-08, Physical Environment, and SAC-06 INF-C for a comprehensive description of the effects of physical and biological oceanography on tunas, prey communities, and fisheries in the EPO.

-30 years and are characterized by relatively stable average conditions and patterns in physical and biological variables.
-The dominant source of variability in the upper layers of the EPO is the El Niño-Southern Oscillation (ENSO), an irregular fluctuation involving the entire tropical Pacific Ocean and the world's atmosphere (Fiedler 2002).
-El Niño events occur at two- to seven-year intervals, and are characterized by weaker trade winds, deeper thermoclines, and higher sea-surface temperatures (SSTs) in the equatorial EPO.
+EPO.
 El Niño's alternate phase is commonly called La Niña and is characterized by stronger trade winds, shallower thermoclines, and lower SSTs.
 The changes in the biogeochemical environment caused by ENSO have an impact on the biological productivity, feeding, and reproduction of fishes, seabirds, and marine mammals (Fiedler 2002).

 ENSO is thought to cause considerable variability in the availability of commercially-important tunas and billfishes to capture by tuna fleets in the EPO (Bayliff 1989).
-For example, the shallow thermocline during a La Niña event can increase purse-seine catch rates for tunas by compressing the preferred thermal habitat of small tunas near the sea surface, while the deeper thermocline during an El Niño event likely could make tunas less vulnerable to capture, and thus reduce catch rates.
+For example, the shallow thermocline during a La Niña event can increase purse-seine catch rates for tunas by compressing the preferred thermal habitat of small tunas near the sea surface, while the deeper thermocline during an El Niño event likely could make tunas less susceptible to capture, and thus reduce catch rates.
 Furthermore, warmer- or cooler-than-average SSTs can also cause the fish to move to more favorable habitats, which may also affect catch rates as fishers expend more effort on locating the fish.

 Recruitment of tropical tunas in the EPO may also be affected by ENSO events.
 For example, strong La Niña events in 2007-2008 may have been partly responsible for the subsequent lower recruitment of bigeye tuna, while the largest recruitments corresponded to the extreme El Niño events in 1982-1983 and 1998 (SAC-09-05).
 Yellowfin recruitment was also low in 2007, but high during 2015-2016, after the extreme El Niño event in 2014-2016 (SAC-09-06).
-Analyses on the potential effects of environment on tuna catches are underway (SAC-15 INF-L).
+Analyses on the potential effects of environment on tuna catches were presented at the 15th meeting of the SAC (SAC-15 INF-L) and updated for SAC-16 (SAC-16 INF-T).

-The Climate Diagnostics Bulletin of the US National Weather Service reported that in 2023 anomalies defined in the Bulletin as a departure from the monthly mean-in oceanic and atmospheric characteristics (e.g., surface and sub-surface temperatures, thermocline depth, wind, and convection) were consistent with La Niña conditions in January, ENSO neutral conditions from February through April and El Niño conditions from May through December.
+The Climate Diagnostics Bulletin of the US National Weather Service reported that in 2024 anomalies defined in the Bulletin as a departure from the monthly mean-in oceanic and atmospheric characteristics (e.g., surface and sub-surface temperatures, thermocline depth, wind, and convection) were consistent with weakening El Niño conditions from January through March, a transition to ENSO neutral conditions in April with these conditions lasting through November, and La Niña conditions in December.